thinkoid/lbp/README.md

 The 2D center-symmetric version of the above ([2014Wu](#2014Wu)).

+## E-LBP

+Described in [2012Mdakane](#2012Mdakane) -- an application of both Ojala LBP operator ([2001Ojala](#2001Ojala)) and the Ojala VAR-LBP operator ([2002Ojala](#2002Ojala)).
+It is implemented as a standalone example with a composition of elementary
+operations:

+- conversion of image to grayscale
+- application of Ojala LBP operator
+- histogram equalization
+- conversion of image to floating point
+- application of VAR-LBP operator
+- last histogram equalization

+OLBP and VARLBP radius and neighborhood size can be different, see the example.

 ## Parallelization

 The implementations are reasonably streamlined within the boundaries of their